KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 In July, I obtained CockroachDB Introduction to Distributed SQL and CockroachDB and Practical First Steps with CockroachDB certifications.
 I really enjoyed CockroachDB University.
 The lessons were succint, yet very well communicated how CockroachDB works and what sets it apart from Postgres.

+## Tangential Learning

+I learned the term "tangential learning" from my colleague and friend Neetu Jain who also happens to be the Women in Product Chapter Lead/Chair.

+I attended multiple product events through JPMorgan Chase Product Ignite and DFW Women in Product.
+The events were outstanding, and I thoroughly enjoyed the perspective.

+I took part in a five-part security challenge and finished around the top 10%.

 ## PS Connect

 My experience as a DEFNA Board Member and DjangoCon US Organizer came in handy when I obtained sponsorship from a JPMorgan Chase Managing Director to start a monthly departmental meetup in Plano that became known as PS Connect.
 I have had the opportunity to work with tech leads across teams to execute a highly successful launch and continue to grow it into a fun, sustainable, and value adding event.